Vobase

 |---|---|

-| Jobs | Background tasks with retries, cron, and job chains.
-SQLite-backed, no Redis. |
+| Jobs | Background tasks with retries, cron, and job chains. pg-boss backed β Postgres only, no Redis. |

-| Frontend | React + TanStack Router + shadcn/ui.
-Type-safe routing, code-splitting, you own the components. |
+| Frontend | React + TanStack Router + shadcn/ui + ai-elements + DiceUI + Tailwind v4.
+Type-safe routing with codegen, code-splitting.
+You own the component source. |

-| MCP | Optional introspection server.
-AI tools can read your schema and modules before generating code. |
+| MCP | Model Context Protocol server in the same process.
+AI tools can read your schema, list modules, and view logs before generating code. |

 quick start